 HAND TRAPPING SPEED: Ability to immobilize limbs rapidly and in combination

-One the hardest areas to train is perceptual speed – but I pass on these ‘tricks’ to developing perceptual speed I learned from James Keating.
+One the hardest areas to train is perceptual speed – but I pass on these ‘tricks’ to developing perceptual speed I learned from Master at Arms James Keating.
 Frontal vision, the “normal” habit of “looking” at the action to try to see it is a slow means of capturing information.
 It is great for details and accuracy – the squinted concentration of the finite problem in front of you – but it tends to ‘lock’ your focus and that can be disastrous.
 Focus solely on the knife and you cannot see the limb that manipulates it.
 Instead, use your peripheral vision – turn your head slightly sideways to the action to find that you can “see” quick motion more easily.
 This concept ties back to the No-Mind ideal – zanshin – taking in everything so as to respond to anything.
 Take lessons from the natural world – peripheral vision is what a lot of animals do naturally to survive.

 Tricks to help augment your peripheral vision.
 Tilt your head away from the action.
 Move your point of focus (1,000 yard stare) far past your opponent’s head.
 Focus on the space around your opponent.
 There are other tricks to explore.
 And once you learn to use your peripheral vision effectively, then experiment with the ‘capturing of spirit’ – fix your opponent’s gaze to force their focus on you.
 If you can increase your perceptual speed, the tactic of trying to limit your opponent’s is a logical converse.